dittorahmat/ai-image-editor/docs/docs.md

 1. **Generation Time**:
    - Image generation can take 5-30 seconds depending on complexity
-   - Multiple images are generated sequentially, not in parallel
+   - Images are generated in parallel, which improves throughput but may impact API rate limits

 2. **API Constraints**:
    - Limited by Gemini API quotas and rate limits
    - Dependent on the capabilities of the underlying model
+   - Parallel requests may trigger rate limiting if API usage is high

 3. **Storage Management**:
    - No automatic cleanup of generated images